phw/peek/README.md

-# Peek - animated GIF recorder
+# Peek - an animated GIF recorder

 ## About
 A simple tool that allows you to record short animated GIF images from your screen.